va7sdf/artbergmann/news/1990-1994/_posts/1990-03-30-pumping-life-into-corpse-of-rock-n-roll.markdown

 ---
 title: pumping life into corpse of rock 'n' roll
-article_author:
+article_author: Greg Barr
-article_publication:
+article_publication: The Ottawa Citizen
-article_date:
+article_date: March 30, 1990
 ---
-The Ottawa Citizen / Friday, March 30, 1990 / by Greg Barr

 Art Bergmann isn't sure why he scares people.

 "Actually, I'm the biggest suckhole in the world," a rather sleepy Bergmann confessed into the phone this week.
 "I just write about subjects that everyone thinks or talks about, but some people just don't want to hear it."